getsynq/synq-dbt/Readme.md

 ## OSX

-OSX version is primarily used if you want to test `synq-ctl` locally first as you can use it on your Mac to trigger manual runs.
+OSX version is primarily used for testing, by manually triggering `synq-ctl`.
+You can use it

 1) Execute the following shell commands to download the latest version of `synq-dbt`